 My father left this life behind only three years later, but in those three years he was satisfied and settled in his relationship and walk with Christ.
 He had no fears of God’s judgement, and no fear of death in spite of increasing heart problems.
 He was literally a changed man.
 The last words I had with him before he was taken to the surgery which he would not survive were reassuring each other that we would be together again in eternity because we both knew Christ as our mutual Savior.

-In the years since his passing, I have been active in two churches, both Bible-teaching churches.
+In the years since his passing, I have been active in several churches, all purportedly Bible-teaching churches.
 I have come to understand that teaching is my area of spiritual giftedness, and have taught Adult Sunday School classes for many years.
 God has gradually brought me to a better understanding of how to study His Word, using tools and information readily available to all believers (you’ll find no “secret knowledge” here in spite of the name of this blog site).
 While I have no seminary degree, and haven’t even attended “Bible school”, that doesn’t mean that the Holy Spirit hasn’t led me to what I will teach here.
 In some ways, it’s an advantage to not have been influenced by the convoluted theologies impressed on ministry professionals.
 So what I offer here is a fresh, simpler perspective, one that can be grasped by any believer given the right tools and sufficient desire to learn.

 Yes, my credentials are weak in comparison to other men.
 But God’s power is in His Word, and is made perfect in human weakness.
 What you read here will be taken directly from the Bible, verse for verse.
 You, dear reader, have a responsibility before God to study the Bible for yourself to see if the things I write are true, like those early believers in the church in Berea did.